gristlabs/grist-help/help/FAQ.md

 ### Can I use Grist as the backend of my web app?

 Using Grist as a backend solution directly to a website or web app is not yet supported.
 We don't yet have an authentication method for this use case.
 The API key method isn't generally appropriate for web use, because the key would end up accessible to any viewer of the webpage, which is usually undesirable.
 We are interested in supporting this in the future and welcome ideas and feedback in our [community forum](https://community.getgrist.com/).

-### Can I create and sell apps based on Grist?

-White labeling is not yet supported in Grist.
-We are interested in supporting white labeling, and welcome ideas and feedback in our [community forum](https://community.getgrist.com/).